AShocks/street-sports/README.md

 * # Deployment

     * The site was deployed to GitHub pages.
 The steps are as follows:
-    * Navigate to the settings tab in the GitHub repository.
+    * Navigate to the settings tab in the GitHub repository
-    * From the source section drop-down menu, select the master
+    * From the source section drop-down menu, select the master branch
     * Once selected, the page provided the link to the completed website

+The link to the live website can be found here - [StreetSports Soccer Academy](https://8000-hocks-streetsports-yluarf3ie6l.ws-eu42.gitpod.io/index.html)

 * # Credits